Bundled Gradients through Contact via Randomized Smoothing: Introduction

 If this is true, what would it mean to take a probabilistic formulation of contact dynamics, and how would it help the planning problem?
 Can we learn from the answers and combine stochasticity with gradient-based approaches to obtain better convergence behavior?
 We aim to answer these questions through the lens of \textit{randomized smoothing} \cite{gradientsampling,duchi1, duchi2}.
 Results from non-smooth optimization \cite{gradientsampling} tell us that the fast-changing gradients of non-smooth problems destabilize gradient-based optimizers such as gradient descent \cite{yuxinchen}.
 By considering a probabilistic approach to contact, we aim to alleviate flatness of gradients, as well as stabilize fast-changing gradients of contact dynamics to produce a more globally informative direction of improvement.

-We formalize gradients taken through randomized smoothing as the \textit{gradient bundle}, and show that it has many benefits over exact gradients of contact models, such as overcoming non-smoothness, alleviating nonconvexity, and supporting a zero-order variant.
-The gradient bundle can readily replace the exact gradient in optimal control, policy search, state estimation, and system identification.
-In our work, we apply bundled gradients on optimal control using iterative LQR (iLQR) to address planning-through-contact problems.
+We formalize gradients taken through randomized smoothing as the \textit{bundled gradient}, and show that it has benefits over exact gradients of contact models, such as overcoming non-smoothness, alleviating nonconvexity, and supporting a zero-order variant.
+The bundled gradient can replace the exact gradient in optimization problems involving contact dynamics, including optimal control, policy search, state estimation, and system identification.
+In our work, we apply bundled gradients on the standard iterative Model Predictive Control (iMPC) algorithm to address planning-through-contact problems, and show that it leads to better convergence behavior.

-In addition, randomized smoothing allows obtaining the gradient bundle of contact dynamics that are defined through implicit optimization problems \cite{stewarttrinkle,anitescupotra,carpentierddp}, that are often preferred over penalty methods \cite{huntcrossley} for its ability to take longer timesteps.
+In addition, randomized smoothing allows obtaining the bundled gradient of contact dynamics that are defined through implicit optimization problems \cite{stewarttrinkle,anitescupotra,carpentierddp}, that are often preferred over penalty methods \cite{huntcrossley} for its ability to take longer timesteps.
 To demonstrate this advantage, we utilize our method on a quasi-dynamic simulator that uses an implicit time-stepping scheme \cite{Pang2020ACQ} and show that we can tractably tackle robotic manipulation problems.

 \textbf{Contributions}.
-We formalize the notion of the gradient bundle by introducing randomized smoothing, which we then apply to penalty and implicit time-stepping models of contact dynamics.
-We replace the exact gradients of dynamics with the gradient bundle in iLQR, showing that we can more robustly solve manipulation problems.
+We formalize the notion of the bundled gradient by introducing randomized smoothing, which we then apply to penalty and implicit time-stepping models of contact dynamics.
+We replace the exact gradients of dynamics with the bundled gradient in iMPC, showing that we can more robustly solve manipulation problems.